extratone/bilge/drafts/How to Fuck Text.md

 ![TextFuckSnippetGroup](https://user-images.githubusercontent.com/43663476/153726468-25b5a5a9-0381-4720-b1e7-c7fb2ef357d9.png)

 It’s not much just yet, but if you “[subscribe](https://app.textexpander.com/public/12c50fb2360617d3cc66d757cf26383b)” to this snippet group from your own account, you’ll be treated to whatever I come up with in the future, delivered to your devices in real time.
+If you find yourself trying it out, you may as well check out my main Snippet Group, [Extratext](https://app.textexpander.com/public/14093096578d4f40eeea15649f5cefbb), which is documented [here](https://davidblue.wtf/extratext).

 ## Siri Shortcuts

 ![TextFuckShortcuts](https://user-images.githubusercontent.com/43663476/153750918-ca0c5eb6-0d91-4d7f-b70b-550f0f44c528.png)

-Another method of general Text Fuckery on iOS is through its relatively new personal automation system, Siri Shortcuts.
+Another method of general Text Fuckery on iOS is achieved through its relatively new personal automation system, Siri Shortcuts.

 <video controls>
   <source src="https://user-images.githubusercontent.com/43663476/153750931-30b05024-a3dd-4939-8d84-fcd0cafa8537.MOV">